Nivalyx/osu-wiki/wiki/Tournaments/o!cCO/2023/en.md

 ### Tournament registration

+### Tournament registration

+1. All interested players are required to register into the tournament individually through [this form](https://forms.gle/xzFzErPtCe989xHY6).
+   - In order to be eligible to play in the tournament, a player must:
+     - Have the ::{ flag=ID }:: Indonesian flag displayed on their profile, **and**
+     - Be in possession of at least 6,000 pp in the osu! game mode at the time of registration.
+2. To ensure that all incoming registrations are serious and valid, every registered player will be checked in detail by the tournament management.
+3. The list of players who are deemed to be eligible to compete in the tournament will be published by the tournament management after the registration phase has ended.
-As the tournament is an invitational, there are no open registrations held for the main event.
-However, as always, testplayers, referees, and mappool selectors may not participate as players in the tournament.
+4. Testplayers, referees, custom mappers, and mappool selectors may not participate as players in this tournament.

 ### Match instructions